 Notice that the BlueConic Extension icon turned blue to indicate that the website you are viewing will be sandboxed when it is loaded.
 In other words: all pages of the website will get the Sandbox Script inserted, effectively tying the website to your BlueConic Sandbox.

 You can disable the BlueConic Extension by clicking its icon and deselecting "BlueConic Extension is enabled".
 This icon should become ghosted: .
 This means that no websites will get the Sandbox Script inserted.

-It is important to note that the extension uses the exact hostname and aliases of the channels in your universe to determine whether or not insert the Sandbox Script.
+It is important to note that the extension uses the exact hostname and aliases of your channels to determine whether or not insert the Sandbox Script.
 For example: if you added "www.taylor-shop.com" all pages on that website will get the script inserted, but any page on "shop.taylor-shop.com" will not.
-If a website uses multiple hostnames for serving pages, all those hostnames will have to be part of the universe in your BlueConic Sandbox.
+If a website uses multiple hostnames for serving pages, all those hostnames will have to be part of a channel in your BlueConic Sandbox.

-With the extension active, you can add the website to your Universe:
+With the extension active, you can add the website to your channel(s):

 - Open the BlueConic Sandbox.